Process and methods

 Evidence tables help to identify the similarities and differences between studies, including the key characteristics of the study population and interventions or outcome measures.
 This provides a basis for comparison.

 Data from identified studies are extracted to standard templates for inclusion in evidence tables.
 The type of data and study information that should be included depends on the type of study and review question, and should be concise and consistently reported.
-Appendix H contains examples of evidence tables for quantitative studies (both experimental and observational).
+The appendix on appraisal checklists, evidence tables, GRADE and economic profiles contains examples of evidence tables for quantitative studies (both experimental and observational).

 The types of information that could be included are: